sagihaider/sagihaider.github.io/_pages/research.md

 ***
 **3. Environmental Sciences and Agriculture**

 Advances in AI could be one of the solutions to solving major global environmental crises--from climate change to agriculture.
 With advances in machine learning and deep learning, we can now tap the predictive power of AI to make better data-driven models of environmental processes to improve our ability to study current and future trends, including forest-fire, water availability, crop-monitoring, and ecosystems wellbeing.
-I am interested in bringing AI and ML to play a key role in enhancing environmental decision and policy-making work, by bringing algorithmic solutions such as developing forest-fire prediction algorithm using IoT and image analysis for monitoring crops through drone and sensors.
+I am interested in bringing AI and ML to play a key role in enhancing environmental decision and policy-making work, by bringing algorithmic solutions to the following themes:

+* Developing forest-fire prediction algorithm using IoT
+* Image analysis for monitoring crops